March Madness Betting Sites in Colorado

 • Use Bonus Code: PLAYCO

-What bets can you place on March Madness?
+What wagers can you place on March Madness?

 There are a number of ways to get in on the action of March Madness.
-You can bet on the individual games, place a wager on the winner of the tournament and even place live bets as the action plays out in real time.
+You can wager on the individual games, place a wager on the winner of the tournament and even place live picks as the action plays out in real time.

-Here’s a look at the major bet types you’ll come across.
+Here’s a look at the major wager types you’ll come across.

-Moneyline: This is a simple bet in which you’re just picking the winner of a game.
+Moneyline: This is simple.
+You’re just picking the winner of a game.
 Favorites will have negative odds, while it’s positive odds on the underdog side.

 • Virginia Tech +130